symfony/symfony-docs/book/internals/profiler.rst

 You rarely have to deal with the profiler directly as Symfony2 provides visualizer tools like the Web Debug Toolbar and the Web Profiler.
-If you use the Symfony2 sandbox, or create an application with the Symfony2 console, the profiler, the web debug toolbar, and the web profiler are all already configured with sensible settings.
+If you use the Symfony2 Standard Edition, the profiler, the web debug toolbar, and the web profiler are all already configured with sensible settings.

 .. note::